 Often times people want to help others but do not know how.
 This cannot be any truer than when it comes to helping abused men and boys.
 The resources sometimes are not apparent and are often difficult to find.
 Sometimes the resources are hidden or even barred by other groups who wish to polarize the issue.
 The intent here is to provide those who wish to help male victims with the opportunity to do so.
-Every month I will post a new link to an organization that provides services for male victims.
-As the list grows, I will create a page where all the links can be found.

 Please remember that you do no have to empty your wallets to help.
 Even a small donation can go a long way.
 And for those on the other side of the issue, it would go a long way to demonstrating real concern for all victims if you donated as well.

 We are the only national organisation focused on supporting adults who have been abused in any way as children.
 We know that most children who are abused don’t talk about it until they become adults and NAPAC exists to support survivors of child abuse when want to talk and receive support.

 We aim to: